 Here’s a cool thought:

-By purchasing your own domain, you’re essentially becoming a virtual pioneer, purchasing a swathe of digital land to call your own.
+By purchasing your own domain, you’re essentially becoming a virtual pioneer, purchasing digital land to call your own.

 One that isn’t regulated by governments.